denrahydnas/TBRP_Project/README.md

 Code Louisville Javascript Spring/Summer 2021

+Recently, I noticed that my TBR pile has been growing.
+Either I'm working on other projects or have gotten new books to distract me, so quite a few have remained in the pile for some time.
+This gave me the idea to make a TBR app to track all of my To-Be-Read books and how long I've left them languishing in the stack - hopefully prompting me to start reading them sooner.

-For my Project, I have a collection of books in a To Be Read pile.
-Existing books are stored in a JSON file and loaded automatically when the user loads the page.
+For my Project, I created an app that can retireve information about books and store them in a To Be Read stack on the page.
+Existing books are stored in a JSON file and populated automatically when the page loads.

-The user will be able to search for a book and see if it is in the pile already or if they would like to add it.
+The user will be able to search for a book and get information about it from the Google Books API, to decide if they would like to read it.

-If it is not in the pile, the user can retrieve info about the book from an API (Google Books).

-The user can add the book to the TBR pile, which will appear graphically, or visit a link to buy the book.
+The user can add the book to the TBR pile, which will appear as a div in the stack, and/or visit a link to buy the book.

-The user can click on a book in the pile and view book information, including how long it has been since the book was added to the TBR pile.
+The user can click on a book in the stack and view the book information, including how long it has been since the book was added to the TBR pile.

+To dos:
-The user can mark books as Read and filter them out from the TBR pile.
+ - The user can mark books as Read and filter them out from the TBR pile.
+ - Check to see if searched item is in the pile already before getting google books info

 Features List: